Computing the geometric endomorphism ring of a genus 2 Jacobian: can be determined in principle

-We shall only use the information coming from the characteristic polynomials to prove \textit{upper bounds} on $\operatorname{End}_{\overline{K}}(A) \otimes \mathbb{Q}$, but we remark that it is also possible to use them to certify that a given abelian variety admits non-trivial endomorphisms.
-We do not give details for all cases, but to give a flavour of the sort of argument involved we show how one might use a certain (astronomically large, but finite) number of characteristic polynomials of Frobenius to certify that $\operatorname{End}^0_{\overline{K}}(A)$ is a certain real number field.
-With similar techniques, one can show that computing a sufficiently large (in practice, so large as to be unfeasible) number of characteristic polynomials of Frobenius, one can also prove (or disprove) the following statements: that $A$ is irreducbile over $\overline{K}$, that it admits (potential) complex multiplication under a given CM field $F$, that the geometric endomorphism ring of $A$ is an order in a field, and that the geometric endomorphism ring of $A$ is an order in a nonsplit quaternion algebra.
+We now give an indication of how the knowledge of sufficiently many Frobenius polynomials enables one to prove lower bounds on $\EndKBar$.
+We do not give details for all cases, but we limit ourselves to showing that computing a certain (astronomically large, but finite) number of characteristic polynomials of Frobenius allows us to certify that $A$ splits as the product of two elliptic curves (proposition \ref{prop:ProveSplitting}) or that $\operatorname{End}^0_{\overline{K}}(A)$ is a certain real number field (section \ref{sect:FindF}).
+With similar techniques, one can show that computing a sufficiently large (in practice, so large as to be unfeasible) number of characteristic polynomials of Frobenius, one can also prove (or disprove) the following statements: that $A$ admits (potential) complex multiplication under a given CM field $F$, that the geometric endomorphism ring of $A$ is an order in a field, and that the geometric endomorphism ring of $A$ is an order in a nonsplit quaternion algebra.